franjo-G/My_Tools/README.md

 Updated on 28.03.22
 - Backup function added

----backup (a backup will be created)
+--backup (a backup will be created)
  - Selection options in the process
  - only the 2 default partitions,
  - ignore additional partitions,